By Wendy Stoltz / Last Modified On January 15, 2023

 Butter - For cooking the French toast in a pan and for toppings.

-Gluten-Free Sandwich Bread - We love using Canyon Bakehouse, or my homemade gluten-free bread, but other gluten-free breads work well too.
+Gluten-Free Sandwich Bread - We love using Canyon Bakehouse or my homemade gluten-free bread, but other gluten-free breads work well, too, as long as the bread is made with gluten-free flour.
+We also like to use thicker slices.

 Milk - We like to use vanilla almond milk, but you can use regular milk or your dairy-free milk of choice.